infinitepower18/WSA-Sideloader/README.md

 ![image](https://user-images.githubusercontent.com/44692189/173249543-1a96679f-0773-4e41-8ddc-10e71ae189c2.png)

 Enable developer mode in WSA settings.
-It is also recommended you enable continuous mode, however WSA Sideloader will attempt to start the subsystem for you if it's not running.
+The subsystem will need to be running in order to install apps, however WSA Sideloader will attempt to start the subsystem for you if it's not running.

 ![image](https://user-images.githubusercontent.com/44692189/182655019-5cd310c6-8bbd-43b6-a60b-ebd35c12748c.png)